Tyler Walker (racing driver): Last years in stock cars and continuation in sprints (2005–2007)

-In 2005, Walker signed a contract to drive the #38 Great Clips entry for Akins, again splitting time with longtime friend and former boss Kasey Kahne.
+In 2005, Walker signed a contract to drive the No. 38 Great Clips entry for Akins, again splitting time with longtime friend and former boss Kasey Kahne.
 Teamed with crew chief Jon Wolfe, Walker would compete in a total of fifteen races for the operation along with competing part-time for Rookie of the Year honors in the NASCAR Busch Series.
-He made an additional start for the Jay Robinson Racing team, driving the #28 Deka Batteries Ford Taurus at Dover International Speedway (formerly known as "Dover Downs International Speedway") and finishing 43rd, last in the field after crashing on lap #27 on the front straightaway.
+He made an additional start for the Jay Robinson Racing team, driving the No. 28 Deka Batteries Ford Taurus at Dover International Speedway (formerly known as "Dover Downs International Speedway") and finishing 43rd, last in the field after crashing on lap 27 on the front straightaway.
 With Akins Motorsports, Walker's best finish came at the Carquest Auto Parts 300 at Lowe's Motor Speedway.
 He qualified tenth and finished fourteenth.
 He also had identical runs at Kentucky Speedway and New Hampshire International Speedway, where he started ninth and finished nineteenth and completed a minimum of 199 laps in both races.
 Ultimately, Walker's tenure at the Akins team would be cut short after the Zippo 200 at the famed Watkins Glen International road course in the Finger Lakes region of New York State (not the city).
 During the race, he became entangled with NASCAR Busch East Series champion Matt Kobyluck and crashed in Turn 4.
 After this incident, Walker was laid off and relieved of his driving duties with the team.
-Because Kahne could still not run every race, Walker's replacements would be Mike Wallace and later A. J. Foyt IV, grandson of A. J. Foyt a former four-time Indianapolis 500 winner, who would briefly take on the #38 team full-time in 2006 before being released.
-Walker spent the remainder of 2005 competing part-time in the USAC Silver Crown Series, driving Kahne's #19 entry.
+Because Kahne could still not run every race, Walker's replacements would be Mike Wallace and later A. J. Foyt IV, grandson of A. J. Foyt a former four-time Indianapolis 500 winner, who would briefly take on the No. 38 team full-time in 2006 before being released.
+Walker spent the remainder of 2005 competing part-time in the USAC Silver Crown Series, driving Kahne's No. 19 entry.
 His favorite race was the Ted Horn 100 at DuQuoin State Fairgrounds, where he won the pole (starting first) and finished in the third position.